muchhalsagar88/HW/README.md

 # HW
 ##DevOps Course Homework

-This is the repository for the homeworks of DevOps
+This is the repository for the homeworks of DevOps CSC-591 Fall 2015